SYNQ-Technologies/public-docs/docs/radio/intro.md

   - DLR1060

 We can accommodate additional radio models so long as the model supports some form of external headset jack.
 Get in touch with us at contact@synqtech.com and let us know what radio models you use.

+## Supported Voice Providers
+- Azure AI Services
+- IBM Watsonx

+## Installation

+### Prepare donor radio
+- Disable "Roger Beep".
+- Turn on radio and select the desired channel.
+- Set radio volume to approximately 1/3rd.

+### Connect Devices
+- Connect radio speaker/mic jack to the hardware adapter.
+- Connect radio to power (typically a charging dock or USB cable).
+- Connect Ethernet to PC.
+- Connect power to PC.

+### Verify
+- Verify that the PC power light is illuminated.
+- You should hear a "SYNQ Radio (Channel #) is online." announcement after approximately 10 seconds.
+- Verify that the donor radio is properly seated on the charging dock.